 More information is going to be released on a daily basis by the Prime Minister at 2 p.m.

 Shut Downs in Risky Provinces

-Thailand has partially shut down Bangkok from March 22 to April 12 2020 by closing down gathering places, including:
+Thailand has partially shut down Bangkok since March 22 by closing down gathering places, including:

 - Department stores, except super markets, drug stores, and restaurants with food delivery services

 Restaurants can still open normally, but only for take-out and delivery.

 Bangkok Post has a good list of places that need to be closed during the shut down.